lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the recovery directory.<br/><br/>
 ![recover1](readme_images/recover1.png)

 - Run the main.go file in the main folder to start the web server.
-(The stack trace and source code printing features are only available for the dev mode, but this mode is activated by default.
+(The stack trace and source code printing features are only available for the dev mode, but this is the mode chosen by default.
 You can change this using the d flag)<br/><br/>
 ![recover2](readme_images/recover2.png)

 - Let's visit the root path of our web.<br/><br/>